Request Senior Care

 Selecting: Similar principles apply to selecting this type of professional consultant as to that of an Elder law Attorney.
 The areas of expertise that are provided by these two professionals may at times overlap, however certain financial issues may be better tackled by a retirement planner.
 Ask questions pertaining to your personal financial situation, in addition to "How many years of experience do you have working with seniors?" and "What percentage of your time is devoted to retirement planning?"
 It is important that you are comfortable talking with this professional and it might be appropriate in order to build trust and confidence that you ask to speak with some former clients.

 Benefits: At a time when income from working is concluded, and retirement has finally arrived, it is even more important to have a financial advisor strategically manage your income and assets.
 The advantages of hiring a senior financial advisor are to determine the best long-term retirement plan for you and maximize your financial strength through developing a suitable investment portfolio.

 Fees: The fees vary widely and as with Elder Law attorneys there are different methods of payment required by the consultant.
 Some charge by the hour, others may charge a flat fee, and many also receive commissions or percentages.
 Whatever fee plan that is arranged with your financial advisor, it is important to ask for the arrangement in writing.

 Seniors should be especially wary when selecting a financial advisor as some have targeted seniors as "soft targets" for fraudulent schemes.
-Please read the Elderly Fraud section on our Elder Abuse & Fraud page.
-You may also wish to checkout the various resources referenced on our Elder Abuse and Fraud Links and Information page.
+Please read our Elder Abuse and Fraud information page.